 Category - Categories organize Booking pages for you and your Customers.
 Learn more about categories

 Locale - The selected locale sets the date/format and the language of the page.
 Learn more about localization

-Theme - The theme you apply to the Booking page determines the logo, design and branding when you share the Booking page link.
-This theme does not apply when the Booking page is published on a website.
+Theme - The theme you apply to the Booking page determines the logo, design and branding on your Booking page.

 Associated Event types

 Use this list to review the Event types that are associated with the Booking page.
 To edit an Event type, click on it in this list to navigate to it.
 We recommend associating your Booking pages with at least one Event type.